SoftwareAG/c8y-docs/content/device-sdk/mqtt-examples-bundle/hello-mqtt-cs.md

 The .NET Core SDK can be downloaded from the [.NET Downloads](https://dotnet.microsoft.com/download) webpage.

-### Developing the "Hello, MQTT world!" client
+### Developing the "Hello MQTT world" client

-To develop a very simple "Hello, world!"
-MQTT client for Cumulocity, you need to
+To develop a very simple "Hello world" MQTT client for Cumulocity, you need to:

-* create a console project,
+* Create a console project.
-* add a dependency to the MQTT C# client library (in this example we will use [Cumulocity SDK MQTT](https://bitbucket.org/m2m/cumulocity-sdk-cs/src)),
+* Add a dependency to the MQTT C# client library (in this example we will use [Cumulocity SDK MQTT](https://bitbucket.org/m2m/cumulocity-sdk-cs/src)).
-* build and run the C# application.
+* Build and run the C# application.

 #### Creating a console project